top of page

 Headline Cloud Solution Statistics

-• 96% of enterprises use some form of cloud service.
+• Around 90–95% of enterprises now use some form of cloud computing, making it a standard part of modern IT infrastructure.

-• 92% of organisations now operate in hybrid or multi-cloud environments.
+• Approximately 85–90% of organisations operate in hybrid or multi-cloud environments, reflecting a shift away from single-provider strategies.

-• Companies migrating key systems to the cloud report average cost savings of 30–40%.
+• Businesses migrating to the cloud typically report cost savings of 20–30%, depending on optimisation and usage.

-• 72% of IT leaders say cloud has strengthened disaster recovery and business continuity.
+• Around 70% of IT leaders say cloud adoption has improved disaster recovery and business continuity.

-• 78% of cloud-using companies say it has accelerated time-to-market for new products.
+• Nearly 75% of organisations report that cloud adoption has accelerated time-to-market for digital products.

-• 94% of companies using public cloud say it has improved compliance and audit readiness.
+• Around 80–90% of companies say public cloud has improved compliance and audit readiness.

-• 52% of businesses plan to increase investment in cloud-based AI and analytics by 2026.
+• Over 50% of businesses plan to increase investment in cloud-based AI and analytics by 2026.

-• Cloud automation has reduced IT management time by up to 45% in high-adoption organisations.
+• Cloud automation can reduce IT management overhead by up to 30–40% in mature organisations.

 it support sheffield